typhonjs-node-npm-scripts/typhonjs-npm-scripts-runner/README.md

 [![Build Status](https://travis-ci.org/typhonjs-node-npm-scripts/typhonjs-npm-scripts-runner.svg?branch=master)](https://travis-ci.org/typhonjs-node-npm-scripts/typhonjs-npm-scripts-runner)
 [![Dependency Status](https://www.versioneye.com/user/projects/57525a757757a00041b3a222/badge.svg?style=flat)](https://www.versioneye.com/user/projects/57525a757757a00041b3a222)

-Provides an NPM module and script which will load a JSON file searching for an Array entry then executes commands by `child_process->execSync`.
+Provides an NPM module and script which will require a CJS formatted `.js` file or treat all other files as JSON in addition to stripping any comments.
+Once the file is loaded an search for an array object entry occurs and if found all entries in the array are executed by `child_process->execSync`.

 For a comprehensive ES6 build / testing / publishing NPM module please see [typhonjs-npm-build-test](https://www.npmjs.com/package/typhonjs-npm-build-test) as it combines this module along with transpiling ES6 sources with Babel, pre-publish script detection, ESDoc dependencies, testing with Mocha / Istanbul and an Istanbul instrumentation hook for JSPM / SystemJS tests.
 For a full listing of all TyphonJS NPM script modules available please see [typhonjs-node-npm-scripts](https://github.com/typhonjs-node-npm-scripts) organization on GitHub.